zabrewer/Meraki-ActionBatcher/README.md

 Meraki ActionBatcher should work on Python 3.5 or greater.
 In addition to modules distributed with ActionBatcher, ActionBatcher depends on the [Gooey](https://pypi.org/project/Gooey/) and [JSONMerge](https://pypi.org/project/jsonmerge/) external packages.
 Both can be installed via the included requirements.txt file

-## Install using a virtual environment
+## Installing to a Python Virtual Environment

 Note: For mac, replace "python" with "python3" and for both platforms, make sure the output of python -v is 3.5 or greater.